Jamie Hopcutt: 2018 season

+2019 season

+After only scoring once for the 2019 season, his only goal coming on 29 April 2019 in a 3–0 win over Helsingborg, Hopcutt's ÖFK contract expired at the end of the season and he departed the club after eight years.

 GIF Sundsvall

-On 19 August 2020, Hopcutt joined Superettan side GIF Sundsvall on a two-and-a-half year deal.
+On 19 August 2020, Hopcutt joined Superettan side GIF Sundsvall on a two-and-a-half-year deal.
 He left the club at the end of the 2020 season.

 Hapoel Kfar Saba

 In February 2021, Hopcutt left Sweden for the first time since 2012 to join Israeli Premier League side Hapoel Kfar Saba on an 18-month deal.

 Oldham Athletic

 On 13 August 2021, it was confirmed that Hopcutt was returning to England to sign for League Two side Oldham Athletic on a one-year contract with an option for a further year.
 He made his debut for the club a day later in a 2–1 defeat away to Bradford City.
 Hopcutt was released at the end of the 2021–22 following relegation.

+IFK Mariehamn

+In the summer 2022, Hopcutt moved to Finland after signing with Veikkausliiga side IFK Mariehamn.
+On 3 January 2023, his deal was extended for the 2023 season.

+Return to Östersunds FK

+In February 2024, Hopcutt returned to Östersunds FK on a two-year deal.

+2024 season

+It took Hopcutt until 21 July 2024 to score his first goal of the season, doing so in a 2–1 win over Degerfors.
+Hopcutt then scored his second goal in the Superettan relegation play-off second leg against Lund, securing a 3–2 win, and a 5–2 win on aggregate.

+2025 season

+With a 95th minute penalty, Hopcutt scored the only goal in the opening game victory over Trelleborg, on 30 March 2025.
+Just two games later, on 12 April 2025, Hopcutt saw his penalty saved by Umeå goalkeeper Pontus Eriksson, who had stepped away from his line before the penalty was taken, leading to a retaken penalty which Hopcutt scored, securing a stoppage time equaliser.
+Hopcutt had by then scored two goals in only 27 minutes of play in the 2025 Superettan, but was left out of the squad for four straight games in May due to injury.
+Hopcutt scored once in a 3–1 win over Falkenberg on 19 July 2025, before scoring twice in a 2–2 draw against Helsingborg two games later, on 2 August 2025.